tdaylan/pcat/docs/index.rst

 Spectral indices :math:`s_a` follow a Gaussian distribution with mean :math:`\lambda_s` and variance :math:`\sigma_s^2`.

 Generating mock data
 +++++++++++++++++++++
 PCAT ships with a mock (simulated) data generator.
-Mock data is randomly drawn from a generative model, not to be confused with the model subject to inference, i.e., the fitting model.
-Once the user configures the prior probability density of the fitting model, PCAT samples from the catalog space given the simulated dataset.
-Some of the generative model parameters can be fixed, i.e., assigned delta function priors.
+Mock data is randomly drawn from a generative metamodel, not to be confused with the metamodel subject to inference, (hereafter, **the fitting metamodel**).
+Once the user configures the prior probability density of the fitting metamodel, PCAT samples from this metamodel given the simulated dataset.
+Some of the generative metamodel parameters can be fixed, i.e., assigned delta function priors.
 These are

 - the number of mock elements, ``truenumbpnts``,
 - hyperparameters controlling the population characteristics of these elements.

-All other generative model parameters are fair draws from the hierarchical prior.
+All other generative metamodel parameters are fair draws from the hierarchical prior.

 When working on variations of a certain problem or different analyses on the same dataset, it is useful to have default priors.
 PCAT allows unique defaults for different built-in experiments, controlled by the argument ``exprtype``.
 Currently the built-in experimental types are